Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-validate-axiasolar.md

 ## Validate

-To verify that your node is live and synchronized, head to [Telemetry](https://telemetry.axiasolar.io/#list/AXIASolar%20CC1) and find your node.
-Note that this will show all nodes on the AXIASolar network, which is why it is important to select a unique name!
+To verify that your node is live and synchronized, head to [Telemetry](https://telemetry.axiasolar.io/#list/AXIACoin%20CC1) and find your node.
+Note that this will show all nodes on the AXIACoin network, which is why it is important to select a unique name!

 In this example, we used the name `techedtest` and have successfully located it upon searching: